w3c/wai-curricula/content/designer/navigation.md

 {% include excol.html type="middle" %}

-Build on [Foundation Module 6: Understanding and Involving Users](/curricula/foundation-modules/understanding-and-involving-users/) to research strategies that people with disabilities use to locate a specific web page in a set of web pages.
+Build on [Foundation Module 6: Understanding and Involving Users](/curricula/foundation-modules/understanding-and-involving-users/) to research strategies that people with disabilities use to locate a specific web page in a website.
 Discuss examples like breadcrumb trails, page titles, and text and visual cues to indicate the current page.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design mechanisms  for users to locate specific web pages within sets of web pages, for example:
+* design mechanisms for users to locate specific web pages within websites, for example:
   * descriptive page titles
   * text and visual cues in the navigation menu to indicate the current page
   * descriptive page headings